fb0801/go-project/README.md

 # go-project
-Go beginner project of building a quiz and more
+Go beginner project of building a quiz and many more

+## Issues:

+## changes made:

 ## Resources used: